 3.2.
-Tropical Curves, Tropical Maps and Moduli Cones

-A prestable tropical curve is a one-dimensional polyhedral complex $\Gamma$ with real edge lengths and finitely many 2-valent vertices.
-It will be convenient for us to consider $\Gamma$ as being noncompact, by deleting 1-valent vertices from the corresponding compact graph.
-For readers familiar with tropical curves in other contexts, we remark that we will not need to keep track of the genus function at the vertex at any stage, because we work with maximally degenerate curves.
-A reader who prefers to add this datum may do so.
+Tropical curves, tropical maps, and moduli cones.
+A prestable tropical curve is a 1-dimensional polyhedral complex $\Gamma$ with real edge lengths and finitely many 2-valent vertices.
+It will be convenient for us to consider $\Gamma$ as being non-compact, by deleting 1-valent vertices from the corresponding compact graph.